brandonroman/authentication-nestjs-project/README.md

 You need to install [Node](https://nodejs.org/en/) first.

-You can install [NestJS](https://docs.nestjs.com/) by running next command:
+Then, you can install [NestJS](https://docs.nestjs.com/) by running next command:
 ```bash
 $ npm i -g @nestjs/cli
 ```